 - Since the score is always changing and shifting depending on who is serving, it is really key that the server always call out the score before serving.
 In the case of singles, that will be 2 numbers: the server’s score and the receiving person’s score.
 In the case of doubles, that will be the serving team’s score, the receiving team’s score and the number of the server (more on that later!)
 Another way to think about it (as found in this video by CJ…) is “me, you, and who”.

 - I’ll say again – say the score when you serve!
 This is key, the first score called is the serving team, the second the receiving.
 When there is a side out, the scores will be swapped.
-(If you forget to call out the score among friends, it’s not a big deal but if you fail to do so in a tournament, you might get called for fault!)
+(If you forget to call out the score among friends, it’s not a big deal but if you fail to do so in a tournament, you might get called for fault!).
+The server and receiver should be in position and everyone needs to be ready to play.

 - A serving team’s score will always be even when the first server is on the right